Force and geometric signatures of the creep-to-failure transition in a granular pile

 where $N_\Delta(t)$ is the instantaneous number of voids with the $m^\text{th}$ void having a two-dimensional volume of $\Delta_m$.
 The advantage of determining $V_u$ via microscopic voids is to access particle-level structural information, particularly after rearrangement events in which some of the voids are expected to change size.
 We hypothesize that these rearrangements result in changes in the number of voids $N_\Delta$, the overall distribution of $\Delta$, and the total unoccupied volume $V_u$.

-To determine $V_u$, we developed a workflow which involves voxelizing the space and excluding voxels which overlapped with the grains.
-The resulting void sizes are then calculated by clustering adjacent voxels and summing voxel volumes (see supplemental material and supplemental Fig. 6.).
+To determine the unoccupied volume, we develop a workflow which involves first defining a triangular (focus) region, voxelizing the space in this region, and excluding voxels that overlap with the grains.
+Specifically, we used the following criterion to exclude voxels:

+where $\mathbf{R}_i$ is the position of grain $i$, $\mathbf{r}_m$ is the position of voxel $m$, $l$ is the voxel side-length, and $\sigma_i$ is the diameter of grain $i$.
+We choose $l = 0.375$~mm to resolve individual void volumes $\Delta_m$.
+This length was deemed small enough to capture the shape of the cavities and large enough to be computationally efficient.
+Once the voxels have been excluded, a standard hierarchical agglomeration clustering algorithm is then used to group together adjacent voxels.

+The triangular region consists of a diagonal line $y=mx+c$, with $m = y_1-y_0/ x_1 - x_0$ determined from positions of the leftmost-lowest grain $(x_0,y_0)$ and the rightmost-highest grain $(x_1,y_1)$, a vertical line at $x_\text{high}$, and a horizontal line at $y_\text{low}$ (see fig. \ref{fig:triangle}(a)).
+The parameters $c, y_\text{low}$, and $x_\text{high}$ are adjusted incrementally until $95\%$ of the grain positions are contained.
+The total volume of the calculation triangle is given as:

+where $V_\text{discs}$ is the volume of the discs.
+Thus, knowing $\nu$ and $V_\text{discs}$, one is able to obtain the total void space $V_u$ for comparison with eq.
+(1).
+As the unoccupied volume decreases we see the volume of the calculation triangle decrease similarly (see Fig. \ref{fig:triangle}(b)).
+We note that the bulk of the pile can only get denser (lower unoccupied volume) if and only if particles within the bulk rearrange so as to expel unoccupied volume from this region onto the free surface of the pile.
+The peak in $\nu$ near $t = 1000$ s serves as a characteristic signature of the avalanche, reflecting system dilation during the creep-to-failure transition.